shoeffner/mthesis/src/gaze_library.md

 ### Development process

-A good practice is to manage code and other projects with a +VCS.
+A good practice is to manage code and other projects with a +vcs.
 Version control allows to roll back changes if needed, retains a change history and, since it can usually be synchronized between multiple devices, provides a simple way to create backups.
-The +VCS used for Gaze is [Git](https://git-scm.com), which is very popular among software developers:
+The +vcs used for Gaze is [Git](https://git-scm.com), which is very popular among software developers:
-@stosurvey2017 finds in the [stackoverflow Developer Survey 2017](https://insights.stackoverflow.com/survey/2017), that about \SI{70}{{\%}} of 30,730 responses claim to be using (at least) Git for version control, followed by [Subversion](https://subversion.apache.org/) with about \SI{10}{{\%}}.
+@stosurvey2017 finds in the [stackoverflow Developer Survey 2017](https://insights.stackoverflow.com/survey/2017), that about \SI{70}{{\%}} of 30,730 responses claim to be using at least Git for version control, followed by [Subversion](https://subversion.apache.org/) with about \SI{10}{{\%}}.
 Of course this data has to be taken into account carefully, as most respondents are in some way users of [Stack Overflow](https://stackoverflow.com), a programming related questions and answers website.
-But the results mean that many people are already familiar with Git and can easily join the project and collaborate without having to overcome high entrance barriers like learning a new +VCS.
+But the results mean that many people are already familiar with Git and can easily join the project and collaborate without having to overcome high entrance barriers like learning a new +vcs.

 An exemplary workflow with Git starts with cloning the code repository, that means downloading the latest source code.
 Then, for each